ibm-cloud-docs/bare-metal/network-options.md

 ## Port redundancy
 {: #network-port-redundancy}

-Select this option to determine how you'd like to handle network connection redundancy.
-Choose from these options:
+Select this option to determine how you'd want to handle network connection redundancy.
+Choose from the following options.

 - **Automatic** is the default and recommended setting.
-It provides two physical network ports that are configured with LACP bonding on both the network and the operating system at time of provisioning.
+Automatic port redundancy provides two physical network ports that are configured with LACP bonding on both the network and the operating system at time of provisioning.
 Automatic is the most hands-free option for continuous network availability.

 - **User Managed** is available for advanced configurations.
 It provides two physical network ports, but the ports are configured independently on both the network and the operating system.
 For this option to provide redundancy, you must perform an action in your application, operating system, or both to use the secondary port.
 If you use the second port in a manner that does not provide redundant connectivity to your application, you can't have redundant connectivity.
 By selecting this option, you are communicating that you have the knowledge and skill to configure redundancy on your system (or within your application) and are aware that not doing so results in a lack of network communication redundancy during routine network maintenance.

 - **None** provides a single physical port to each network.
 It is maintained as an option for customers who continue to order within legacy data centers and that might require PXE booting capability.
-(See [Port speed](#network-port-speed) for information that concerns the specialized need for **unbonded**.)
+For more information about specialized needs for unbonded, see [Port speed](#network-port-speed).
 While it is possible to choose this option in all data centers, you need to select **None** only in consultation with IBM Sales or Support under specific conditions.

 Network maintenance is normal.
 While you are notified, you can avoid disruption only when you use **Automatic** redundancy, or making a special effort under the **User Managed** redundancy option.
 {: note}